 Yury Zinchenko Doctor of Psychology, Professor.
-He is a Dean of Faculty of Psychology at Lomonosov Moscow State University, president of Russian Psychological Society, Vice-President of Russian Academy of Education, Chief Medical Psychologist at Russian Ministry of Health.
+He is a Dean of Faculty of Psychology at Lomonosov Moscow State University, President of Russian Psychological Society, President of Russian Academy of Education, Chief Medical Psychologist at Russian Ministry of Health.

-His filed of scientific interests include: Clinical Psychology and Methodology of Psychology.
+His field of scientific interests include: Clinical Psychology and Methodology of Psychology.

 Still life of the city's true treasures

 There is more to Moscow than the amazing Kremlin and St. Basil’s.The city’s timeless architectural masterpieces are always just a glance away.

 Moscow is in details

 Moscow is truly the city of mosaics and frescos.
 Let them share their colourful stories with you

 The Scientific Committee for the 16th European Congress of Psychology invites you to submit abstracts for ECP 2019.
 Abstracts are sought for: